The Nasty Boys: Independent circuit (2001-2019)

 The Nasty Boys reunited in the Southeast Wrestling Alliance on May 6, 2001, where they defeated Death & Destruction (Frank Parker and Roger Anderson).
 They were also active in the short-lived XWF and the World Wrestling Council in Puerto Rico.
-Since retirement, The Nasty Boys have both appeared on Hogan Knows Best and in WWE magazine's "Where are they now?" section.

 On November 21, 2009, they were involved with Hulkamania's Australian tour in Melbourne, Australia, where they wrestled and defeated Reno Anoaʻi and Vampire Warrior in an Australian street fight.
 In March and April 2012 they feuded with AJ Mitrano and Mr. TA for Big Time Wrestling in Massachusetts.